Sewage Treatment Plant Overhaul

 If the results are still too high, we will alter the sludge return timer settings.
 By increasing the sludge returned from the final discharge tank to the primary tank we will restart the process of treating the effluent and dilute the incoming sewage.

-Following a re-test by the Environment Agency the results for the Discharge Report where within the sites parameters.
+Following a re-test by the Environment Agency the results for the Discharge Report were within the site parameters.
+The customer was delighted that the job had been completed effectively and within budget.